 Cybercriminals are also using AI systems for voice cloning.
 Voice cloning takes an existing recording of someone’s voice and uses it to create false recordings with the same voice.

-• 77% of people who have experienced an AI voice scam lost money.
+- 77% of people who have experienced an AI voice scam lost money.

-• 53% of adults share their voice data online at least once per week.
+- 53% of adults share their voice data online at least once per week.

-• Globally, the AI voice cloning market was valued at $1.45 billion in 2022.
-It is expected to grow at a compound growth rate of 26.1% between 2023 and 2030.
+- Globally, the AI voice cloning market was valued at $2.1 billion in 2023.
+It is expected to reach $25.6 billion by 2033.

 In April 2024, a LastPass employee was targeted by an AI voice-cloning scam.
-The voice impersonated the LastPass CEO Karim Toubba, but fortunately, the employee did not fall for the scam.
+The voice impersonated the LastPass CEO, Karim Toubba, but fortunately, the employee did not fall for the scam.

 If you watched the video at the beginning of the article, you have experienced an AI voice-clone.
-That’s right – that’s not a professional voice actor.
+That’s right, that’s not a professional voice actor.
 That is the voice of a real-life person whose voice we cloned to create a voiceover for this script.

 AI Cybersecurity Statistics